antgroup/ant-ray/doc/source/ray-core/handling-dependencies.rst

 Usage:
   This configuration is useful when you need to install specific Python packages both inside the container and in the host environment.
 For example:
-  - Use "pandas" inside the container for data processing tasks.
+  - Use ``pandas`` inside the container for data processing tasks, installed using the container's default Python environment.
-  - Use "numpy" in the host environment for computations outside the container.
+  - Use ``numpy`` in the host environment for computations outside the container, installed in the host's virtual environment with Ray.
   The `isolate_pip_installation` ensures that the container's Python environment remains clean and unaffected by the host's PYTHONPATH.